alexeyraspopov/redux-suspense/README.md

 data arrived, a containers gets re-rendered assuming that the required data can now be read from the store.

-When using `redux-suspense`, components reads data from the store in the same synchronous way as before.
+When using `redux-suspense`, components read data from the store in the same synchronous way as before.
 If data is not available (not yet fetched) in the rendering phase, an "effect" is thrown out of component so React suspends the render till the effect (scheduled data fetching) is complete.
 After, React